Agent Traces

 - Agent reasoning (if available)

-View All Traces in a Run
+View Agent Trajectories from a Run

-cb trace grid <run_id>
+cb trace traj <run_id>

 # Example